Sunikka/cli-chat/README.md

 ## Working on (Core functionalities):

-- Multiple chat instances.
-Every client currently connects to the same chat room
+- User login
 - Protobuf message objects.
 Currently only the message is sent as a string and the server gets no other data.
 The client generates a random username when the message is rendered.
+- Multiple chat instances

 ## Planned features:

-- User Auth (JWT?)
 - 1-to-1 messaging
-- Maybe group chats eventually
+- group chats
 - Code blocks and an easy way to copy them from the chat

 ## Tech stack: